Twenty-one days of daily Bible-based devotional

 Union with Christ: Believers are joined to Christ and are thus enabled to bear fruit

 for God.
-Our union with Christ brings a profound transformation.
+Our union with Christ brings transformation.
 We are no longer slaves to

 sin but are empowered to live righteous lives through the Holy Spirit.